 Summer Lawn Prep

 Summertime is lawn mower time, so fire up your lawn mower.
+When you are 78, you have a whole bunch of diseases, which need treatment or supportive therapy.
+That’s exactly my case. supplies me with all the drugs I need.
 Keep your grass blades higher, not shorter.
 Why?
 Longer blades of grass develop deeper, and healthier, roots.
 You can even leave the trimmed grass right on the lawn: it helps feed your lawn with the nutrients it needs.

 To keep your grass growing, water it regularly.
 Watering your grass in the morning actually helps keep your lawn more moist: if you water between 6 and 10 AM, you’ll lose less water via evaporation in higher temperatures.